 For us, in Delhi, where our production center is located, the issue is endemic.
 Delhi has been crowned the world’s 5th most polluted city.
 We’re a stone’s throw away from the Yamuna River, which according to a Google Maps review (I know, what a strange world we live in), has “very poor water condition.”
 That’s an understatement.
 When I first started spending time in India a little over a decade ago, people would still bathe in the river.
 Now, the smell of sewage and industrial water is so pervasive it’s hard to even pass by in a moving vehicle.
-The river is technically “dead”, a painful term often used when a river cannot sustain life in any way.
+The river is technically “dead,” a painful term used when a river cannot sustain life.

 To add insult to injury, this situation is especially tough for the many folks in India who are already struggling to meet basic food needs.
-Baseline, to get clean water one has to either purchase it for a premium from local water vendors or they have to invest in a water filtration system that in and of itself can cost more than what low-income folks earn in a month, and even then, these systems are not effective if the water is TOO dirty.
+Baseline, to get clean water one has to either purchase it for a premium from local water vendors or invest in a water filtration system that in and of itself can cost more than what low-income folks earn in a month.
+Even then, these systems are not effective if the water is TOO dirty.

 What’s the Deal with Water Pollution in the Fashion Industry?

-Well, water is a key player in the supply chain.
+Water is a key player in the supply chain.
 Water pollution can actually be the result of many different stages throughout the production process.
-Let’s take for example, a cotton t-shirt.
-A large part of the production process surrounds the harvesting of the cotton.
-However, if that cotton isn’t being sourced organically, there is a high chance it may be getting treated with harmful chemicals and pesticides that the rain ends up washing away.
+Take a cotton t-shirt: a large part of the production process surrounds the harvesting of the cotton.
+However, if that cotton isn’t being sourced organically, there is a high probability it’s getting treated with harmful chemicals and pesticides that the rain ends up washing away, into the groundwater.

-Now we fast forward and that cotton has been spun into fabric that will later be sewn into your new favorite t-shirt, but first the yarn/material needs to be dyed.
-In order to achieve the requested color, workers have to mix a variety of different chemicals and dyes together to get that color just right.
-These dyes could contain toxins such as AZO dyes, which are so bad they have actually been banned in certain countries.
-Not only can this harm workers, but if these toxins are not disposed of properly they then go and wreak havoc in the environment.
-The garment dyeing process is no simple process and can sometimes include dyeing that yarn/fabric/t-shirt several times to get it just right.
+Fast forward, and that cotton has been spun into yarns that will later become your new favorite t-shirt.
+But first they need to be dyed.
+Workers have to mix a variety of different chemicals together to get that color just right, and as a result these dyes could contain toxins such as AZO dyes, which are so bad they have actually been banned in countries including China, Japan, India, Vietnam, and the European Union.
+Not only can these chemicals harm workers, but if they are not disposed of properly these toxins then go and wreak havoc in the environment.
+The garment dyeing process is no simple process, and sometimes means dyeing that yarn/fabric/t-shirt several times to get it just right.

 Water pollution is the most notable impact of clothing production, with around 20 percent of global industrial water pollution traceable directly back to the textiles industry.

-When you look at that finished garment, it is impossible to know what all went into creating it.
+When you look at that finished garment, it’s impossible to know everything that went into creating it.
 What were the conditions like during production?
 How much water was used throughout the process?
 And most importantly…